Boes-man/se_demo_template/README.md

 ## Requirements

-* Github Account
+* Github Account and logged in.
 * Wiz Service Account (`security_scan:create`)
 * Ability to work with branches in Git

 ## Basic Setup

-1. Fork the [repo](https://github.com/Boes-man/wiz_se_demo_template) to your Github account.
-   Ensure the new forked repo in your Github account Settings > "Template repository" is checked.

-2. Create a new repository from the template repository
+1. Create a new repository from the template repository

 ![](images/create_from_template.png)

-3. Set repository target and name (customize name to fit your needs)
+2. Set repository target and name (customize name to fit your needs)

 NOTE: BE SURE TO SELECT YOUR PERSONAL REPO and that the repo is "Public"

 ![](images/create_repo.png)

-4. Recreate repository secrets (obtained from Wiz service account `security_scan:create`)
+3. Recreate repository secrets (obtained from Wiz service account `security_scan:create`)
   * WIZ_CLIENT_ID
   * WIZ_CLIENT_SECRET